-- 9.8.1 Composition: The Utilization Review Committee shall consist of two (2) Active-Voting Members, who are physicians, appointed by the President of the Medical Staff. - 9.8.2 Responsibilities: This committee shall be responsible for the functions described in section 8.3.13 above.
+- 9.9.1 Composition: The Utilization Review Committee shall consist of at least two (2) physician members of the Medical Staff.
+The CMO (local or regional), or CEO and Hospital President if no CMO, shall appoint the hospital representatives to the committee, who shall serve without vote. - 9.9.2 Responsibilities: This committee shall be responsible for the functions described in section 8.3.13 above.